kiwilab-cn/kokedb/README.md

-# kokedb
+# KokeDB

-A little OLAP database.
+**"Though tiny as it can be, the moss blooms with pride like the tree peony."**

+A lightweight OLAP database designed for the next generation of data warehousing.